Deep Spring Center

 Vipassana and the Awakened Heart

-A silent retreat with Barbara Brodsky, John Orr, Aaron* and including Darshan with The Mother**
+A silent meditation retreat with Barbara Brodsky, John Orr and Aaron*

 our retreat has three inter-woven themes: vipassana meditation, practice with the non-duality of relative and ultimate experience, and living from the open heart